Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Forecast verification results

 \subsection{Lead-Time Forecast Skill}

-\Cref{tab:paradis_rmse} reports RMSE values for select variables, pressure levels, and lead times.
-Despite operating at a coarser $1^\circ$ spatial resolution than the $0.25^\circ$ baseline models, PARADIS achieves best or second-best performance across nearly all entries.
-Notably, improvements in dynamical variables like wind components ($u, v$) and vertical velocity ($w$) underscore the effectiveness of trajectory-based latent transport.
-The evolution of RMSE for these models across a broader range of lead times is provided in \Cref{sec:baseline_comparison} and \Cref{fig:paradis_others_rmse}.
+\Cref{tab:paradis_rmse_z500} reports RMSE for $z_{500}$ at selected lead times.
+PARADIS is broadly competitive with leading data-driven baselines and is particularly strong at short lead times, where it achieves among the best performance.
+At 72 h, its errors remain close to the strongest baselines, while at 10 days several competing models attain lower RMSE.
+PARADIS should therefore not be interpreted as uniformly RMSE-optimal across all forecast horizons.

+The main result is instead that PARADIS achieves competitive pointwise skill while preserving substantially more physically meaningful variability, as demonstrated by the spectral and activity diagnostics below.
+Together with the ablations in \Cref{sec:ablation}, these results indicate that semi-Lagrangian latent transport contributes to improved short-range skill while maintaining stronger long-range physical fidelity. \Cref{sec:baseline_comparison} further provides RMSE, ACC, and activity comparisons across variables, pressure levels, forecast horizons, and baseline models.

-\subsection{Vertical Structure of Forecast Errors.}
+\subsection{Vertical Structure of Forecast Errors}

 To assess how forecast skill varies with altitude, \Cref{fig:vertical_rmse} presents vertical RMSE differences between PARADIS and IFS HRES as a function of lead time.
 Negative values indicate lower error for PARADIS (represented in blue).
-Skill gains are most pronounced in altitudes near the surface, where more complex dynamics exist.
-These results indicate that the benefits of explicit latent-space transport are stronger for smaller-scale atmospheric dynamics, where coherent advection dominates error growth.
+Skill gains are most pronounced for dynamical variables in the mid- to upper-troposphere.